dsor-isr/medusa_base/README.md

 ```

 ### Using Medusa Scripts and Alias
-In order to make use of the scripts and alias developed to make the development of code easier, please add the following lines to your ~/.bashrc file
+In order to make use of the scripts and alias developed to make the development of code easier, please add the following lines to your ~/.bashrc file.
+NOTE: replace '/<path_to_workspace>' with the folder where you put you catkin_ws inside.
+If you put in your home folder, then this variable should be left empty!
 ```
 # Function to change between different catkin workspaces on the fly - this is not compulsory, but it is a nice addition 🤓